Fantomas42/django-blog-zinnia/docs/configuration.rst

 You can also use your own mixins.

-Finally we need to register the url of the XML-RPC server.
+Finally we need to register the URL of the XML-RPC server.
 Insert something like this in your project's urls.py: ::

   url(r'^xmlrpc/$', 'django_xmlrpc.views.handle_xmlrpc'),